An effective local-global principle for algebraic varieties and the sum product problem in finite fields: Acknowledgement

 The authors would like to thank Giorgis Petridis for pointing out that Theorem~\ref{thm:main24} is a finite field analogue of a result of Elekes and Ruzsa~\cite{ER}.
 The authors are also grateful Misha Rudnev for many useful comments and queries, which helped to discover a gap in the initial version.

-During this work, B.K. was supported by Australian Research Council Grant~DP160100932, Academy of Finland Grant~319180 and is currently supported by the Max Planck Institute for Mathematics, J.M. by Australian Research Council Grant~~DP180100201 and NSERC, and I.S. by Australian Research Council Grants DP170100786 and DP180100201.
+During this work, B.K. was supported by Australian Research Council Grant~DP160100932, Academy of Finland Grant~319180 and the Max Planck Institute for Mathematics, J.M. by Australian Research Council Grant~~DP180100201, by NSERC and by the Max Planck Institute for Mathematics, and I.S. by Australian Research Council Grants DP170100786 and DP180100201.